PagerDuty/pagerduty-api-python-client/README.md

 If you need some embedded properties that don't exist, take a look at `LogEntry` or `Incident` model classes.

+There was some stagnation on the pull requests here.
+No longer!
+Thanks for being patient.

 ## Tests
 Make sure that you have installed the test requirements
 ```sh